debacodes10/Nimbooze/README.md

-# Project Nimbus
+# Project Nimbooze

-**Project Nimbus** is a lightweight and friendly utility tool designed to streamline everyday tasks.
+**Project Nimbooze** is a lightweight and friendly utility tool designed to streamline everyday tasks.
 It integrates control for media (music, video), browser management, note-taking, and system information retrieval, all in one place.

 ## Features